 - Sinew

-How to Tie a Geode Pattern
+How to Tie a Geode Tie Dye Pattern

-How to Apply the Dye
+How to Apply Dye for a Geode Effect

 Do not skip this step!
 Your dye will be extremely muted if you do.
 Trust me… I know.